lionlai1989/data-structures-and-algorithms/README.md

 ## Description
-This Specialization explores fundamental in data structures and algorithms and is divided into six series courses, each offering thorough explanation and unique insights into this dynamic field.
+This specialization explores fundamental in data structures and algorithms and is divided into six series courses, each offering thorough explanation and unique insights into this field.

 - [Algorithmic Toolbox](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C1-Algorithmic_Toolbox):
+  The initial course covers algorithmic strategies, including greedy algorithms, divide-and-conquer algorithms, and dynamic programming.
+These three techniques are better described as strategic approaches rather than specific algorithms.
+The principles underlying these strategies are readily observable in more specialized algorithms.
+For instance, merge sort exemplifies the divide-and-conquer algorithm, and dynamic programming can be applied to solve problems like finding the shortest path in an undirected graph.

 - [Data Structures](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C2-Data_Structures):